-A player who is holding the ball and fumbles it out of their control may recover the ball.

-If the player's pivot foot moves to recover the ball, they must then pass or shoot the ball.
-If the player fumbles and recovers it without moving their pivot foot and before the ball touches the floor, they retain their status before the fumble.
+A player who is holding the ball and fumbles it out of his control may recover the ball.
+If his pivot foot moves to recover the ball, he must then pass or shoot the ball.
+If he fumbles and recovers it without moving his pivot foot and before the ball touches the floor, he retains his status before the fumble.